-This schedule offers dates and subject matter of meetings of the Champaign County Developmental Disabilities Board.
-Subjects are not exclusive to any given meeting, as other matters requiring Board review or action may be addressed.
-Study sessions may be added on topics raised at meetings or by staff, or with the CCMHB.
-Regular meetings are held at 9AM; joint study sessions at 5:45PM.
-Included are tentative dates for steps in the funding process for PY24 and deadlines related to PY22 and PY23 agency contracts.
+The schedule offers dates and subject matter of meetings of the Champaign County Mental Health Board.
+Subjects are not exclusive to any given meeting, as other matters requiring Board review or action may also be addressed.
+Study sessions may be scheduled on topics raised at meetings, brought by staff, or in conjunction with the CCDDB.
+Included are tentative dates for steps in the funding allocation process for PY24 and deadlines related to PY22 and PY23 agency contracts.
+Meetings and study sessions are scheduled to begin at 5:45PM and may be confirmed by Board staff.

-1/2/23 Online System opens for Applications for PY24 Funding 1/18/23 Regular Board Meeting 1/27/23 Agency PY23 2 nd Quarter and CLC Progress Reports due 2/10/23 Deadline for submission of applications for PY2024 funding (Online system will not accept any forms after 4:30PM CST) 2/15/23 Special Joint Meeting with CCMHB at 5:45PM RFP Review Committee Recommendations 2/22/23 Regular Board Meeting - List of PY24 Requests 3/1/23 If approved, new Evaluation Capacity Project contract issued 3/22/23 Regular Board Meeting 3/22/23 4/12/23 Regular Board Meeting Program summaries released to Board, posted online with the CCDDB April 19 meeting agenda and packet Program summaries released to Board, posted online with the 4/12/23 Program summaries released to Board, posted online with the CCDDB April 19 meeting agenda and packet Regular Board Meeting 4/12/23 4/19/23 Program summaries released to Board, posted online with the CCDDB April 19 meeting agenda and packet Regular Board Meeting Board Review, Staff Summaries of Funding Requests
+1/2/23 Online system open for applications for PY24 funding 1/18/23 Regular Board Meeting 1/25/23 Study Session: Mid-Year Program Presentations 1/27/23 Agency PY23 2 nd Quarter and CLC progress reports due 2/10/23 Deadline for submission of applications for PY24 funding (Online system will not accept any forms after 4:30PM) 2/15/23 Special Joint Meeting with CCDDB RFP Review Committee Recommendations 2/22/23 Regular Board Meeting List of Requests for PY2024 Funding assembled 3/1/23 If approved, new Evaluation Capacity contract issued 3/22/23 Regular Board Meeting: 2022 Annual Report 3/29/23 Study Session 4/12/23 Program summaries released to Board, posted online with CCMHB April 19 meeting agenda and packet 4/19/23 Regular Board Meeting Board Review, Staff Summaries of Funding Requests